MicroFocus/fortify-issue-manager/README.md

 - `FORTIFY_APPLICATION_IDS`
     This property is a comma separated list of Fortify on Demand application ids

-- `FORTIFY_RELEASE_FILTERS`
+- `FORTIFY_ISSUE_QUERY`
-    This property is a delimited list of field filters for Fortify on Demand releases.
+    This property is a Fortify issue query expression used to filter which issues selected.
+    If specified, it will be combined with the `comments:!bugURL` filter (which selects issues that have not had a bug raised against them yet in the issue tracker).
-    If no release filters are specified, the following filter is applied:
+    If not specified, the following issue query expression is applied:
-    `sdlcStatusType:Production`

-- `FORTIFY_ISSUE_FILTERS`
-    This property is a delimited list of field filters for Fortify on Demand issues.
-    If no issue filters are specified, the following filters are applied:
-    `severityString:Critical|High+auditorStatus:Remediation Required`
+    `comments:!bugURL audited:false [fortify priority order]:high [fortify priority order]:critical`
+    which Fortify applies as:
+    `comments:!bugURL AND audited:false AND ([fortify priority order]:high OR [fortify priority order]:critical))`

 - `TRACKER`
     This property defines the issue tracker to use.